-(-40 mins)
+(~40 mins)

-Discussion Groups

-If you require Spenish or.
-Mandarin translation grease, write in the chat box.

-in your group your the second second Hor will help guide -
+You'll be assigned to a breakout group randomly.
+If you require Spanish or Mandarin translation please write in the chat box.
+Once in your group your facilitator will help guide the discussion.
 Groups will receive a 5 minute warning before being prompted to return to the larger meeting.

-One representative from each group will "report tack" on what was discussed in each group.